About ISERP Start-Up Centers

 - To show both intellectual merit and policy relevance.

 Teams should include multiple faculty members, with at least some of them, including the PI, based in a social science department or SIPA.
 Multidisciplinary teams are encouraged, but not required.
+Start-up Center proposals will not provide salary support, including summer salary, for faculty members.

 Applicants are invited (though not required) to include participants from outside Columbia, but anyone who receives funding should spend at least part of the period on campus.